Do Vision and Language Models Share Concepts? A Vector Space Alignment Study: Abstract

 \section{Abstract}

-Large-scale pretrained language models (LMs) are said to ``lack the ability to connect [their] utterances to the world'' \cite{bender-koller-2020-climbing}.
-If so, we would expect LM representations to be unrelated to representations in computer vision models.
-To investigate this, we present an empirical evaluation across three different LMs (BERT, GPT2, and OPT) and three computer vision models (VMs, including ResNet, SegFormer, and MAE).
-Our experiments show that LMs converge towards representations that are partially isomorphic to those of VMs, with dispersion, and polysemy both factoring into the alignability of vision and language spaces.
-We discuss the implications of this finding.
+Large-scale pretrained language models (LMs) are said to ``lack the ability to connect utterances to the world''~\cite{bender-koller-2020-climbing}, because they do not have ``mental models of the world''~\cite{doi:10.1073/pnas.2215907120}.
+If so, one would expect LM representations to be unrelated to representations induced by vision models.
+We present an empirical evaluation across four families of LMs (BERT, GPT-2, OPT and LLaMA-2) and three vision model architectures (ResNet, SegFormer, and MAE).
+Our experiments show that LMs partially converge towards representations isomorphic to those of vision models, subject to dispersion, polysemy and frequency.
+This has important implications for {\em both} multi-modal processing and the LM understanding debate~\cite{doi:10.1073/pnas.2215907120}.\footnote{Code and dataset: \url{https://github.com/jiaangli/VLCA}.}